Lisa-pa/SAMAE/README.rst

 Structure of the folder containing your US images
 --------

-        TO DO

 --------
 1) Architecture of the folder
 --------
 .. image:: docs/pictures/folder_archi.png
    :height: 100
+   :align:center

 --------
 2) Data for simple images processing
 --------

-        -> Automatic analysis:
+        -> Required file for automatic analysis:
-                Structure of images name: "imagename_bfs.jpg".
+                *imagename_bfs.jpg*

-        -> Comparison of automatic results with manual labelled data:
+        -> Required files for comparison of automatic results with manual labelled data:
-                Structure of images name: "imagename_bfs.jpg"
+                *imagename_bfs.jpg*,
+                *imagename_bfs.txt*

-                Structure of txt files name: "imagename_bfs.txt"
+                Structure of imagename_bfs.txt:

-                Structure inside the txt file:
                         TO DO

 --------
 3) Data for panoramic images processing
 --------

-        -> Automatic analysis of panoramic images or comparison of automatic/manual results:
+        -> Required files, for automatic analysis of panoramic images or comparison of automatic/manual results:
-                Structure of the image name: "imagename_bfp.jpg"
+                *imagename_bfp.jpg*,

-                Structure of the txt file name: "imagename_bfp.txt" (required since cropping is not automated for this type of images)
+                *imagename_bfp.txt* (required for both methods since cropping is not automated for this type of images)

                 Structure inside the txt file:
                         TO DO